Key Insights

 By exploring new structures of ownership that address historical resource and power imbalances, we are better able to center collective needs.
 This is an opportunity to underscore existing abundance, as building up the commons allows for more people to have their needs met while also reducing the strain on the planet.

 Gap: Our current economic system concentrates the majority of resources into the hands of a few.
-This has led not only to uneven access to material resources but also to unjust distribution of decision-making power.
+This has led to uneven access to material resources and unjust distribution of decision-making power.

 What’s Working From a Wellbeing Response: Addressing this problem challenges our conceptions of self-sufficiency and reshapes how we think of individual needs.
 In reorienting ourselves to share in the commons, there’s a necessary shift in how we relate to one another, requiring that we build mutual trust.